 33 Also, with great power the apostles [the 12 apostolic tribes of the LWs] continued giving forth the witness concerning the resurrection of the Lord Jesus; and undeserved kindness in large measure was upon them all.

 34 In fact, there was not one in need among them; for all those who were possessors of fields/plots [cwriwn] or houses [oikiwn] would sell them and bring the values of the things sold

 35 and they would deposit them at the feet of the apostles [120x.
 These must be days of donations from selling before the mark comes in.
-These could run from 2016VeAdar6 to 2017Tammuz5- when the 4EC water baptism ends, Perhaps they run for last 120 days of the FDS4 administration of Zoar from 2017Nisan5-2017Ab5.
-So we must have 12 apostles by 2016VeAdar6?
-Not necessarily there were 12 apostles at the time of the depositing in the first century and therefore the account symbolically stands for 120 days in the greater meaning.
+These could run for the Tetramenos of John4 from 2017Ab10 to 2017Chislev9, when the 4EC water baptism ends, Perhaps they run for last 120 days of the FDS4 administration of Zoar from 2017Elul9-2017Tebbeth9.
+No, money is no use after 2017Chislev16.
+So it is more likely that they run from the last 120 days before the Mark of the Beast from the 3rd marriage on 2017Ab16-2017Chislev16.
+So we must have 12 apostles by 2016Ab16?
+Not sure.
 But there are certainly greater apostles at whose feet the money is placed in the meaning for this church].
 In turn distribution would be made to each one, just as he would have the need.

 36 Joseph but, the [one] surnamed Barnabas by the apostles, which means, when translated, Son of Comfort, [who was] a Levite, a Cyprian [noun since it needs to be differentiated from the noun 'Levite'] by the race,